isabella232/offer-decisioning.en/help/offer-library/create-ranking-strategies.md

     ![](../assets/ai-ranking-save-activate.png)

-It is now ready to be used in a decision to rank eligible offers for a placement (see [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md)).<!--TBC?-->
+It is now ready to be used in a decision to rank eligible offers for a placement.
+Learn more in [this section](../offer-activities/configure-offer-selection.md#use-ranking-strategy).<!--TBC?-->

 ## Create a dataset to collect events {#create-dataset}

-You need to create a dataset where events will be collected.
+You need to create a dataset where conversion events will be collected.
 Start by creating the schema that will be used in your dataset:

 1. From the **[!UICONTROL Data Management]** menu, select **[!UICONTROL Schema]**, go to the **[!UICONTROL Browse]** tab and click **[!UICONTROL Create schema]**.